So far so good Blokesters. The move over to WordPress has been pleasant for the most part but not without it’s nuisances either.

-- Wordpress is indeed POWERFUL!
-With the help of PHP it can become a dynamic content management system.
+- WordPress is indeed POWERFUL!
+With the proper use of PHP it can become a dynamic content management system.

-- Because it is relatively new New Blogger doesn’t feel as matured as Wordpress does.
-Wordpress is also free from all of the bugs and encumbrances that New Blogger is riddled with.
+- Because New Blogger is relatively new it doesn’t feel as matured as WordPress does.
+WordPress is also free from all of the bugs and encumbrances that New Blogger is riddled with.

 - And of course last but not least: The prime motivation for me leaving Blogger — comments are now on my post page.
 No more annoying multiple clicking just to leave a comment.
 BONUS!

-- Because my new blog host hijacked the DNS I can’t just redirect my old Blogger blog to the custom URL.
-Accordingly all of my internal links are still pointing to the old blog.
-So if I want to change it I will have to go through every one of my old posts and manually correct the links.
+- All of my internal links are still pointing to the old blog.
+If I want to change it I will have to go through every one of my old posts to correct it.
 That’s just too much work as far as I’m concerned and so I will probably just live with it (at least for now … anybody up to making a plugin).

-- Also, during the import stage my more popular posts that have tons of comments were truncated at around the 50 comment mark.
-So I will have to manually add them later.
+- During the import stage my more popular posts that have tons of comments were truncated at around the 50 comment mark.

-- So far the only thing that I’ve really missed from Blogger is the ease to add widget page elements, but there are also plugins that you can get for Wordpress that will do the same thing.
+- About the only thing that I’ve missed from Blogger is the ease to add widget page elements, but there are also plugins that you can get for WordPress that will do the same thing.

 - I’ve lost my backlinks.
 The only way I can fix it is if everyone who has ever linked to me will make the correction.
 Hint

 Of course there are techniques that I can use to mitigate some of the more adverse affects of moving such as page rank, but I will discuss that in another post.